make-demo-learn-math/make-demo-learn-math.github.io/doc/LearnMath.md

 # Mapping numbers to points on a sphere

-- Given a source of random numbers, there are many ways to map them onto the surface of a planet (or sphere):
+- Given a source of random numbers, there are several ways to map them onto the surface of a planet (or sphere):
   1. Take each triplet as a 3D vector and normalize it [not uniform unless you reject